priyasundaresan/rope-rendering/README.md

 * OpenCV
 * PyYAML

+### Description
+* This repo hosts rendering scripts for the dense descriptors for deformable objects project.

 ### Setup
 * After downloading Blender version 2.8, do the following steps:
 * Add the following line to your .bashrc: